pk-ux/alpaca-mcp-server/README.md

 23. Show me the market calendar for next week.
 24. Are there any corporate announcements for major tech stocks this month?
 25. What are the next dividend announcements for SPY?
-26. List earnings announcements coming tomorrow.

 ### Historical & Real-time Data
-27. Show me AAPL's daily price history for the last 5 trading days.
+26. Show me AAPL's daily price history for the last 5 trading days.
-28. What was the closing price of TSLA yesterday?
+27. What was the closing price of TSLA yesterday?
-29. Get the latest bar for GOOG.
+28. Get the latest bar for GOOG.
-30. What was the latest trade price for NVDA?
+29. What was the latest trade price for NVDA?
-31. Show me the most recent quote for MSFT.
+30. Show me the most recent quote for MSFT.
-32. Retrieve the last 100 trades for AMD.
+31. Retrieve the last 100 trades for AMD.
-33. Show me 10-minute bars for SPY for the last 2 hours of the most recent trading session.
+32. Show me 1-minute bars for AMZN for the last 2 hours.
-34. Get 5-minute intraday bars for TSLA from 10:00 AM to 12:00 PM (ET) last Tuesday.
+33. Get 5-minute intraday bars for TSLA from last Tuesday through last Friday.
+34. Get a comprehensive stock snapshot for AAPL showing latest quote, trade, minute bar, daily bar, and previous daily bar all in one view.
+35. Compare market snapshots for TSLA, NVDA, and MSFT to analyze their current bid/ask spreads, latest trade prices, and daily performance.

 ### Orders
-35. Show me all my open and filled orders from this week.
+36. Show me all my open and filled orders from this week.
-36. What orders do I have for AAPL?
+37. What orders do I have for AAPL?
-37. List all limit orders I placed in the past 3 days.
+38. List all limit orders I placed in the past 3 days.
-38. Filter all orders by status: filled.
+39. Filter all orders by status: filled.
-39. Get me the order history for yesterday.
+40. Get me the order history for yesterday.

 ### Watchlists
-40. Create a new watchlist called "Tech Stocks" with AAPL, MSFT, and NVDA.
+41. Create a new watchlist called "Tech Stocks" with AAPL, MSFT, and NVDA.
-41. Update my "Tech Stocks" watchlist to include TSLA and AMZN.
+42. Update my "Tech Stocks" watchlist to include TSLA and AMZN.
-42. What stocks are in my "Dividend Picks" watchlist?
+43. What stocks are in my "Dividend Picks" watchlist?
-43. Remove META from my "Growth Portfolio" watchlist.
+44. Remove META from my "Growth Portfolio" watchlist.
-44. List all my existing watchlists.
+45. List all my existing watchlists.

 ### Asset Information
-45. Search for details about the asset 'AAPL'.
+46. Search for details about the asset 'AAPL'.
-46. List all tradable US large-cap stocks.
 47. Show me the top 5 tradable crypto assets by trading volume.
 48. Filter all assets with status 'active'.